Memorable Manitobans: Charles Nolin (1837-1907)

 In early 1870, he was elected a delegate from Ste.
 Anne des Chênes to the Convention of Forty, at which he opposed Louis Riel on several occasions, ultimately voting against the establishment of Red River as a separate province.
 He was subsequently elected to the Assembly that was to govern provisionally, but was soon arrested by Riel.
 Nolin attempted to gain the leadership of the Métis after Riel’s exile.

 During the Fenian scare of October 1871, he commanded a loyal group of Métis from Pointe-de-Chênes.
 In 1873 he assisted Bishop Provencher in helping the Saulteaux Indians obtain their land.
 He contested the riding of Ste.
 Anne in the provincial election of December 1874 and was re-elected in December 1878.
 He was Minister of Agriculture in Premier John Norquay’s cabinet from March to December 1875, when he resigned to sit as an independent, in which capacity he was highly critical of the treatment of the Métis.

-He died near Battleford, Saskatchewan in November 1907 and was buried in the St. Boniface Cathedral Cemetery.
+He died near Battleford, Saskatchewan on 28 January 1907 and was buried in the St. Boniface Cathedral Cemetery.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 We thank Oliver Bernuetz (Legislative Library of Manitoba) for providing additional information used here.